funkensturm/acts_as_category/README.md

 Existing solutions have various shortcomings, so acts_as_category aims to improve on those.
 This is what it offers:

--   It provides a structure for infinite categories and their subcategories (similar to acts_as_tree)
+-   It provides a structure for infinite categories and their subcategories (similar to acts_as_tree).
--   Each user can have his own set of category trees using the `:scope` feature
+-   Each user can have his own set of category trees using the `:scope` feature.
--   It validates that no category will be the parent of its own descendant and all other variations of this
+-   It validates that no category will be the parent of its own descendant and all other variations of this.
--   You can define which hidden categories should still be permitted to the current user (through a simple class variable, thus it can easily be set per user)
+-   You can define which hidden categories should still be permitted to the current user (through a simple class variable, thus it can easily be set per user).
 -   There is a variety of instance methods such as `ancestors`, `descendants`, `descendants_ids`, `root?`, etc.
 -   It has view helpers to create menus, select boxes, drag and drop ajax lists, etc.
--   It optionally provides sorting by a position column per hierarchy level, including administration methods that take parameters from the helpers
+-   It optionally provides sorting by a position column per hierarchy level, including administration methods that take parameters from the helpers.
--   There are automatic cache columns for children, ancestors and descendants (good for fast menu output)
+-   There are automatic cache columns for children, ancestors and descendants (good for fast menu output).
--   It is well commented and documented so that Rails beginners will learn from it or easily make changes
+-   It is well commented and documented so that Rails beginners will learn from it or easily make changes.
 -   I18n localization for individual error messages
--   A full unit test is included
+-   A full unit test is included.
--   All options (e.g. database field names, sort order) configurable via a simple hash
+-   All options (e.g. database field names, sort order) configurable via a simple hash.

 What can acts_as_category not do?

--   You can’t easily turn off the caching
+-   You can’t easily turn off the caching.
--   ActiveRecord’s “find” method won’t respect the hidden categories feature (but an alternative method called `get` is provided)
+-   ActiveRecord’s “find” method won’t respect the hidden categories feature (but an alternative method called `get` is provided).
--   `update` and `update_attributes` must not be used to change the parent_id, because there is no validation callback
+-   `update` and `update_attributes` must not be used to change the parent_id, because there is no validation callback.
--   It can’t make you a coffee :)
+-   It can’t make you a coffee. :)

 ## Requirements